uccser/cs-field-guide/text/en/chapters/programming-languages.md

 The jumping to a line, and jumping to a line if a condition is met can be used to make loops!
 A very simple program we could write that requires a loop is one that counts down from five and then says “Go!!!!” once it gets down to one.
 In Python we can easily write this program in three lines.

 ```
-for i in range(5,0,-1): #Start at 5, count down by 1 each time, when we get to 0 stop
+# Start at 5, count down by 1 each time, and stop when we get to 0
-   print(i)
+for number in range(5, 0, -1):
+   print(number)
 print("GO!!!!!")
 ```